 In 1999, he started Strategic Data Corporation, which developed e-commerce personalization and display-ad optimization for a number of major web portals.
 The company was based on a rule-generating data mining algorithm he and his co-author and co-founder, Giovanni Giuffrida, published in Management Science (2000), the first data mining article they published.
 Midlife Crisis Startup (2004) relates the tale and the entrepreneurial lessons from doing startups while still a professor.
 In 2007, Fox Interactive Media, a News Corp. subsidiary, acquired SDC.

 Cooper’s latest book is Systems Entrepreneurship: My 50-Year Journey at UCLA.
 An open-access version is available through the link.
-Cooper was appointed to the Academic Advisory Board for the UC National Center for Free Speech and Civic Engagement.
+Most recently, Lee was appointed co-leader of the Research Well Team for the Healthy Campus Initiative, where he will develop technology across the University of California system that will enable action research so students can apply new knowledge to real-world problems, as well as civic engagement.
+He was also appointed to the Academic Advisory Board for the UC National Center for Free Speech and Civic Engagement.